 - 30 March 2016.
 Screen sponsored a roundtable celebrating the work of esteemed scholar Richard Dyer, entitled 'Richard Dyer in the House of Cinema', at SCMS, Atlanta.
 Watch video.

 - 23-27 May 2016.
-Screen funded the annual Sexuality Summer School organised by the University of Manchester.
-Details of public events.
+Screen co-funded the annual Sexuality Summer School organised by the University of Manchester.

-- Screen funded a reception at the 27 November 2015 launch of the publication, Doing Women's Film History,edited by Christine Gledhill and Julie Knight, and also contributed towards the award for the best paper submitted by a PhD student at the related conference.
-More details.
+- Screen funded a reception at the 27 November 2015 launch of the publication Doing Women's Film History edited by Christine Gledhill and Julie Knight, and contributed towards the award for the best paper submitted by a PhD student at the related conference.

 - 21 April 2015.
 Screen co-sponsored "Visual Pleasure at 40: Laura Mulvey in Discussion" at the BFI to mark the anniversary of the publication of Mulvey's groundbreaking essay Visual Pleasure and Narrative Cinema, first published in Screen in 1975.

-- Glasgow University Film and Television Studies, with funding from Screen, hosts a series of seminars throughout the academic year featuring talks from scholars, filmmakers and a range of other practitioners and professionals from the cultural and creative industries.
-The 2014/15 programme has now been announced.
-Full details here.
+- Glasgow University Film and Television Studies, with funding from Screen, will host a series of seminars throughout the academic year featuring talks from scholars, filmmakers and a range of other practitioners and professionals from the cultural and creative industries.

 - November 2014.
 Screen sponsored the musical accompaniment to a rare screening of Silivia the Zulu (dir.
 Attilio Gatti, 1928) at Bristol's Watershed as part of the Afrika Eye Film Festival.
 The new score was performed live by Juwon Ogungbe.